Anushka Patel: Career

 Patel completed her medical training at the University of Queensland, and then obtained a Master of Science in Epidemiology at Harvard University and a PhD from University of Sydney.

 Patel's research is focused on improving cardiovascular care in the community and in acute care hospital settings. and she also leads research projects in Australia, China and India.
 She is supported by a Principal Research Fellowship from the Australian National Health and Medical Research Council (NHMRC).

-She describes her motivations for treating those with heart disease, “Initially I was interested in how we could improve the treatment for people who are very sick with heart disease, such as those who have suffered a heart attack.
+She describes her motivations for treating those with heart disease, "Initially I was interested in how we could improve the treatment for people who are very sick with heart disease, such as those who have suffered a heart attack.
 However, as time went by, I became more interested in how you actually prevent this heart attack in the first place, because it is probably a lot more beneficial to the population if you can prevent it".
 Patel wrote an essay on "Making Asia fit for Growth" for the Asia Society in Australia.

+Publications

+Patel has over 82,000 citations and an H-index of 43, as at July 2024, according to Google Scholar.
+Her publications focus on cardiology, and she has publications in various journals including The Lancet.
+Select publications include: